eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

     !!! note
         The build script is installing the header files and binaries into `build/install/prefix`.

-You can use the help for getting an overview over the available options:
+You can use the `help` argument for getting an overview of the available options:

 ```bash
 ./tools/iceoryx_build_test.sh help